 I would like to share the ideas with you so that you can also try them and see if they work for you.

 - Make a routine and follow it strictly: You must make a fixed routine to do Reading practice every day.
-You can divide your time between morning, afternoon and evening and practice different questions patterns.
-It doesn’t need to be a long-time practice but you should make a habit of practicing Reading module every day, no matter what happens.
+You can divide your time between morning, afternoon, and evening and practice different question patterns.
+It doesn’t need to be a long-time practice but you should make a habit of practicing Reading modules every day, no matter what happens.

 - Use your current position in English to move forward: As a student of IELTS, you should, by this time, know your current position in the English language.
 Use this knowledge to move forward.
 Don’t panic if you are too weak.
-I myself scored grade D- in my first IELTS preparation class.
-But, I studied sincerely and now I’ve improved better than ever.
+I myself scored a grade of D- in my first IELTS preparation class.
+But, I studied sincerely, and now I’ve improved better than ever.

 - Maintain a balance with other modules: Maintaining a balance with the other three modules can benefit you immensely.
-By maintaining balance I mean not to overdo yourself in Reading.
-It means that I can practice reading module for 4 hours a day, but I should also practice Listening, Speaking and Writing at least 1 hour a day.
+By maintaining balance I mean not overdoing yourself in Reading.
+It means that I can practice reading modules for 4 hours a day, but I should also practice Listening, Speaking, and Writing at least 1 hour a day.
 Thus, the balance is maintained properly.

-- Use other modules to practice Reading: This is a kind of practice which helped me directly in Reading.
+- Use other modules to practice Reading: This is a kind of practice that helped me directly in Reading.
 You know that IELTS has four modules and you need to practice them equally.
-So, what I did was to merge the modules into my practice.
-For example, I learned uncommon words and new sentence patterns not only from Reading module but also from other modules too.
-I still remember some words which I practiced in Writing module and I found them in Reading module exam.
+So, what I did was merge the modules into my practice.
+For example, I learned uncommon words and new sentence patterns not only from the Reading module but also from other modules too.
+I still remember some words which I practiced in the Writing module and I found them in the Reading module.

 - Learn some basic sentence structures: You can also learn some basic sentence structures from a good grammar book or online.
 If you can manage to learn some different sentence patterns, it will quickly develop your skills in Reading.
-At present, there are hundreds of lessons in youtube.com which you can watch and practice.
+At present, there are hundreds of lessons on youtube.com that you can watch and practice.

-- Maintain a progress list: You must maintain a progress list in your tab, mac, pc or notebook.
+- Maintain a progress list: You must maintain a progress list in your tab, Mac, pc, or notebook.
 Check what you have achieved and what you couldn’t.
-Then, make attempt to advance your progress further.
+Then, make an attempt to advance your progress further.

 - Recap whatever you’ve learned: You have to recap the new words or sentence patterns you have learned.
 You should also reappear in your mock tests where you’ve done big mistakes.
 Thus, you can remember them when you appear in the exam.

-Always remember, progress means not to stop but to go forward with all the problems you have.
+Always remember, progress means not stopping but going forward with all the problems you have.
 Your problems will leave you if you don’t stop.